LSSI-ETH/plmfit/config/training/README.md

     *   'cross_entropy' (Cross-Entropy)

 *   **optimizer**: The optimizer to use.
 It can be either 'adam' or 'sgd'.

+*   **no_classes**: The total number of classes which has to be equal to the output dimension.
+Only required when performing multiclass classification.

 *   **val_split**: A float representing the fraction of the data to be used for validation.
 This is only needed when not defining a split but should always have a value to avoid exceptions.